rory-stock/300dtd-website-assessment/Development.md

 Site Design with Figma

 Made a draft design of the mobile and desktop versions of the site.
-It follows the same flow that I made in excalidraw.
+It follows the same flow that I made in excalidraw. <br>
+This is only the user interface, I still need to make an admin interface to allow for uploading and managing the site.

 Mobile Site:
 ![Figma Mobile site screenshot](images/image3.png)